Early Tracks (EP)

 Early Tracks is an EP collection of unreleased early recordings by American country/rock band Old 97's.
 The EP contains four songs from two early singles as well as four more from the Wreck Your Life recording sessions.

+Mark Asch of the Portland Press Herald gave the album an A rating, noting that instead of the "nonstop hellfire of their early days", the music in this release showcased itself as "musically knowledgeable, adept and wide-ranging" that represented the overall evolution of the country-rock scene at the time.